Lin Sen: Death

 On 10 March 1943, his car was involved in an accident.
 Two days later, he had a stroke while meeting the Canadian delegation.
 As he was in hospice, he urged the recovery of Taiwan be included in the post-war settlement; it became part of the Cairo Declaration months later.
-He died on August 1 at the age of 76 and a month of mourning was declared.
-He was the longest serving head of state in the ROC while it still held mainland China.
+He died on 1 August, aged 75, following which a month of mourning was declared.
+He was the longest serving head of state in the Republic of China while it still held mainland China.
 The central executive committee elected Chiang as chairman of government a few hours after Lin's death.
 All of the powers that were denied to the chairmanship were restored for Chiang.